mastermeric/SPORTRADAR-DEMO/README.md

 Project is created with:
 * JAva Spring Boot Api
 * JUnit for TESTs
+* Date-Time parameters selected as "Unix Time Stamp" for better flexiblity and easy sorting operations.

 ## Setup
 To run this project, install it locally using npm: